Gogotchuri/GoFast/README.md

     Used for asset compilation.
 - //TODO: more to come

+### Contributing ###
+ For contibution guidelines make sure to visit our <a href="https://github.com/Gogotchuri/GoFast/blob/master/docs/CONTRIBUTING.md">Contributing</a> page.
+Any help is greatly appreciated!

 #### *Disclaimer* ####
  Most of the functionality isn't implemented (is just planned) and isn't guaranteed for the time.